 Dallas and Austin aren't the only cities that Texas has to offer.
 One of its best is the island city of Galveston, which is so much more than it seems.
-Galveston is more than "just" on the Gulf Coast and more than "just" cruises; it's actually an excellent family vacation spot with unique attractions you won't find anywhere else.
-It's a captivating place to visit at all times of the year; you can swim in the beautiful waters, marvel at the Moody Gardens, or just go on an adventure to discover all of the wonderful things to do in Galveston.
+Galveston is more than "just" on the Gulf Coast and more than "just" cruises; it's an excellent family vacation spot with unique attractions you won't find anywhere else.
+It's a captivating place to visit at all times of the year; you can swim in the beautiful waters, marvel at the Moody Gardens, or go on an adventure to discover all the wonderful things to do in Galveston.

-Despite their name, the Moody Gardens are actually responsible for bringing a lot of joy to their visitors.
+Despite their name, the Moody Gardens are responsible for bringing a lot of joy to their visitors.
 Whether you're staying onsite at the Moody Gardens hotel, admiring its glass pyramids from afar, or exploring the rainforest, aquarium, and history contained within them.
-Each pyramid has its own unique pull; from the aquarium tunnels where you can watch sealife from under the sea and the overgrown foliage of the rainforest.
+Each pyramid has its own unique pull, from the aquarium tunnels where you can watch sealife from under the sea and the overgrown foliage of the rainforest.
 The rainforest pyramid even has its own corpse flower for you to meet, Morticia, who only blooms once every 20 years.

 In the historic East End of Galveston, there's a gem waiting for you in plain sight.
 That gem is the Bishop's Palace.
 Also known as Gresham House, this sprawling Victorian mansion was built between 1887 and 1892.
-It was owned by Colonel Walter Gresham, the founder of the Colorado and Santa Fe railroads after he and his wife relocated to Galveston after the Civil War.
+It was owned by Colonel Walter Gresham, the founder of the Colorado and Santa Fe railroads, after he and his wife relocated to Galveston after the Civil War.
 Bishop's Palace is a stunning display of architecture, and a simple glance can render you speechless.
-Visitors can look into tours of the ornate home, and while the home isn't wheelchair accessible, the Galveston Historical Foundation welcomes you to contact them to make special arrangements.
+Visitors can look into tours of the ornate home, and while the house isn't wheelchair accessible, the Galveston Historical Foundation welcomes you to contact them to make special arrangements.

 Galveston isn't just home to architectural oddities; it's also home to the biggest collection of oleanders in the country.
-Although oleanders are gorgeous to look at, they're extremely toxic, and so it's very important to just look at them.
+Although oleanders are gorgeous to look at, they're extremely toxic, so it's very important to just look at them.
 The Betty Head Oleander Garden Park gives you a safe space to do this en masse.
 For more than 50 years, people have wandered the floral-surrounded esplanades and gardens here to the point where the flower and the City of Galveston seem to go hand in hand.
 As well as being ADA accessible, the park also throws events during the year with live music and vendors.

 The Germanic word "Schlitterbahn" roughly translates to "slide," so it'll come as no surprise that Schlitterbahn is Texas's best-loved waterpark.
 If you're visiting Galveston during the summer, the heat can sometimes call for some well-needed water fun, which is exactly what you'll find here.
 As well as being voted the World's Best Indoor Waterpark for six years straight, it has more than 26 acres worth of thrilling water rises and adventures.
-Better yet, the park is open throughout the year, not just summer.
+Better yet, the park is open throughout the year, not just in summer.

 Texas and oil are synonymous; there have been movies about it, television series, and books.
 Off the shores of Galveston harbor, you can head out to a retired drilling rig that's now home to a museum dedicated to the industry.
 There's nowhere better on the Gulf Coast to learn about offshore oil rigs and their history, and its location just seems to make it all the more special.
 The former oil rig houses three floors worth of exhibits and artifacts from an industry that's the beating heart of the Lone Star State.

 If you're in Galveston and yearning for nature, Galveston Island State Park has a wealth of opportunities for adventure.
 As with many state parks the country over, Galveston Island State Park offers campsites, hiking trails, bird and wildlife watching opportunities, and the chance to put in your kayak across various types of water.
-Wherever you might be staying on your trip to Galveston, you should still look into spending at least one night camping by the surf and the golden sands.
+Wherever you might be staying on your trip to Galveston, you should still look into spending at least a night camping by the surf and the golden sands.